Etherpod/Ship-Enhancements/README.md

 - **Automatic Hatch**: Automatically closes the hatch when you leave the ship. **Quantum Space Buddies** has this feature by default.
 - **Extra Eject Buttons**: Adds a few more eject buttons that all eject different parts of the ship.
 - **Interactable Ship Curtain**: Lets you close the curtain inside the ship, blocking off the cockpit.
 - **Ship Warp Core**: Attaches a Nomai warp core to your ship's cockpit.
-You can press the button on the ceiling of the cockpit to activate the warp core, which will warp your ship back to where it started.
+You can press the button on the ceiling of the cockpit to activate the warp core, which will warp your ship back to where it was at the start of the loop.
-- **Ship Warp Core Component**: Turns the **Ship Warp Core** into a functioning component.
-Attempting to warp with a damaged warp core may have unintended results.
+  - The component option for this setting turns the warp core into a damageable component.
+Activating the return warp while it's damaged may have unintended results.
 - **Temperature Zones**: Implements a temperature mechanic for the ship using the "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.
 Subjecting your ship to extreme temperatures will increase the ship temperature, making it more likely for your ship to sustain damage or bad side effects.
   - Any extreme temperatures can damage your ship if temperature damage is enabled.
 The temperature dial will start flashing if the temperature reaches a dangerous level.
   - High temperatures (very hot) will make your ship hull hot to the touch and can blow up the Portable Fuel Tank.